Self-directed learning and Peer Literacy – Sierra Leone

 Partner: CAUSE Canada

-As a result of this two year-long partnership between 60 million girls and CAUSE Canada, 15 schools (4,515 children, including 2,305 girls), will have access to higher standards and levels of education, health, and leadership development.
+As a result of this two-year partnership between 60 million girls and CAUSE Canada, 15 schools will have access to higher standards and levels of education, health, and leadership development.
 Mothers’ Clubs will be supported to provide tutoring, mentoring and role modeling to young girls (ages 6 to 17), promoting their further education and better health practices.
 Mothers’ Clubs will also establish and operate income generating projects in their communities to support girls’ education costs and promote the sustainability of the school and its programs.
 Girls will become more empowered leaders through peer education literacy training.
 Teachers and students will have access to essential learning materials, school books and supplies, and the quality of education will be enhanced through teacher training workshops.
 Bursaries will be provided to the most highly motivated girls to pursue their teacher’s education with the goal of becoming teachers in the Koinadugu District, as the need for female teachers is very great.

 The United Nations Development Programme (UNDP) Human Development Index has rated Sierra Leone as one of the most disadvantaged countries in the world.
 While 75% of the population live under $2 a day, girls and women are the most marginalized.
 Throughout the country’s ten year civil war, existing gender disparities were exacerbated through the use of rape, sexual slavery, amputations, and kidnappings.
 Although Sierra Leone is recovering from the devastation of the war, the situation for girls and women has improved very little, as early marriage and child labour are still common practices.